-Children who are in public care, including those who ceased to be looked after because they were adopted or became subject to a child arrangements order or special guardianship order within the regulations set out by the Admissions Code (September 2020).
+- Children who are in public care, including those who ceased to be looked after because they were adopted or became subject to a child arrangements order or special guardianship order within the regulations set out by the Admissions Code (September 2020).

-> - Pupils of All Saints Primary, Bowling Green Primary, Cross Lane Primary, Elland CE (VA) J&I, Holywell Green Primary, Old Earth Primary, St Patrick’s Catholic Primary, The Greetland Academy and West Vale Primary schools
+- Students of All Saints Primary, Bowling Green Primary, Cross Lane Primary, Elland CE (VA) J&I, Holywell Green Primary, Old Earth Primary, St Patrick’s Catholic Primary, The Greetland Academy and West Vale Primary schools

-> - Those pupils who have a brother or sister (or step/half-brothers or sisters) permanently resident in the same household and currently attending the school (this excludes those pupils in their final year (Year 11) and those in the Sixth Form).
+- Those students who have a brother or sister (or step/half-brothers or sisters) permanently resident in the same household and currently attending the school (this excludes those pupils in their final year (Year 11) and those in the Sixth Form).

-> - Children who have a particular aptitude for sport.
+- Children who have a particular aptitude for sport.
 Allocations under this criterion will be limited to up to 10% of the planned admission limit.
 Parents must complete a separate application form for consideration under this category.
 This must be returned to the school by the deadline set by the school.
 Parents must also have expressed a preference for The Brooksbank School on the online application form..
 Applicants under this criterion will be invited to attend a session where their sporting aptitude will be assessed.
 All those who are above the minimum standard in the test will be submitted (in ranked order) for consideration under this criterion in the allocation process.

-> - Direct distance between the child’s home to school, with those living nearer being accorded the highest priority.
+- Direct distance between the child’s home to school, with those living nearer being accorded the highest priority.
 Distance will be calculated using a straight line measurement from the pupil’s home to the closest designated school gate.